-Your ATV is equipped with drum brakes on both front wheels, which are hydraulically activated by operating the front brake lever.
-A single drum brake on the rear axle housing is mechanically activated by depressing the brake pedal or operating the rear brake lever/ parking brake lever.
+Your ATV is equipped with disc brakes on both front wheels which are hydraulically activated by operating the brake lever.
+A single drum brake on the rear axle housing is mechanically activated by depressing the brake pedal.

 As a general rule, the front braking system provides about 70 percent of total stopping power.